 Hello, friends!
 How is it the end of March already?
-I honestly can’t believe that I have officially made it to my third trimester.
+I honestly can’t believe that I have officially made it to the first week of my third trimester.
 I feel so lucky that this pregnancy has been relatively smooth so far and has truly just sped by.
 I don’t really know what I was expecting from the pregnancy experience before I got here… maybe more discomfort or rapid, noticeable changes, but everything has been pretty minimal [so far] in the discomfort dept and the changes have all been gradual.

 If you remember from my first trimester “bumpdate” post we surprised our parents with these framed photos of our pregnancy announcement.
 We asked everyone to open their gifts simultaneously over a group FaceTime call on Christmas Day (which fell during Week 14)!
 Keeping our pregnancy a secret was probably one of the hardest things I have ever had to do.
 If you know me, you know I’m typically an open book and lying / keeping [my own] secrets is damn near impossible — haha!
 The secrecy totally paid off when we got to see our parents’ reactions!
 So much joy and excitement!!!
 I wish we could have surprised everyone with the news in person, but, you know… #pandemic.
 I will say that I feel so grateful to be going through quarantine in this era of technology… we may not be able to hug our loved ones, but we can at least see and hear them on video calls.
 I don’t know about you, but that helps to bridge the distance a little bit for us.